Improv 301 Saturdays 3:30-6:30pm

 Liz has appeared in Amazon's Red Oaks, and The Jim Gaffigan Show, as well as on the web for MTV, Above Average, Cosmo, HuffPo and IFC.

 You can see Liz performing around New York with indie improv teams Warren and Wicked City.
-At UCB she performs with her Harold Team, Fluffty.
+At UCBny you can watch her with Megaplex, the Improvised Movie.

 Why can't I register?